VeraEnders/huddle-landing-page/README.md

   <h2><a href="https://veraenders.github.io/huddle-landing-page/">Live</a>
   <span> | </span>
   <a href="https://github.com/VeraEnders/huddle-landing-page/">Code</a></h2>
-  <div>This is a solution to the <a href="https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0">Huddle landing page with a single introductory section</a>.</div>
+  <div>This is a solution to the <a href="https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0">Huddle landing page with a single introductory section</a> on FrontendMentor.</div>
 </div>
 <br>